-H.G.I.
-Dublin Custom House – My View
+Hilton Garden Inn Dublin City Centre – My View

 This time, the Hilton Garden Inn could not give me the perfect stay I felt to have in the past.
 Especially the lacks at breakfast service and housekeeping lead to some negative impressions.
 Nevertheless, the location is great, the breakfast is nice and I like the design of the room.
 Having a river view room is definitely a nice feature as well, even though I could not make that much use of it.
-Thus, I can absolutely recommend Hilton Garden Inn Dublin Custom House, which is much more than just a solid option to me.
+Thus, I can absolutely recommend Hilton Garden Inn Dublin City Centre, which is much more than just a solid option to me.
 Of course, it is not as posh as a “real” Hilton like the one I recently visited in Manchster.

 Here are all my reviews of Hilton Hotels:

 Flyctory.com – Best in Travel 2022